What Is Dual Diagnosis In The Context of Drug Addiction?

-You may have heard about people with drug/alcohol addiction suffering with depression, but what is dual diagnosis?
+You may have heard about people with drug/alcohol addiction suffering from depression, but what is a dual diagnosis?
 Dual diagnosis is when a person is officially diagnosed using a specific set of guidelines with both a mental illness and addiction.

-Approximately 9 million American have dual diagnosis, also referred to as co-occurring disorders.
-It’s been said that roughly 50% of people who are dealing with addiction, are also dealing with some form of mental illness.
+Approximately 9 million Americans have dual diagnoses, also referred to as co-occurring disorders.
+It’s been said that roughly 50% of people who are dealing with addiction are also dealing with some form of mental illness.
 (It can also be said that 50% of those diagnosed with a mental health disorder also have a substance abuse problem.)
-Common mental illnesses that are associated with addiction are mood disorders, personality disorders, anxiety or depressive disorders, psychotic disorders and other psychiatric disorders.
+Common mental illnesses that are associated with addiction are mood disorders, personality disorders, anxiety or depressive disorders, psychotic disorders, and other psychiatric disorders.

 It’s often difficult to know whether addiction or mental illness began first.
-For some people, they experience symptoms of mental illness and end up turning to drugs or alcohol (or a combination of drugs and alcohol) as a way to alleviate their symptoms.
+Some people experience symptoms of mental illness and end up turning to drugs or alcohol (or a combination of drugs and alcohol) as a way to alleviate their symptoms.
 Unfortunately, drugs and alcohol will in reality make their symptoms worse.
 Others exhibit signs of addiction first, and the mental illness symptoms begin later on.